Skip to main content

 How do you fix a motion sensor light that stays on?

-Flip the switch on for 2 seconds, off for 2 seconds, then back on.
+Toggle the wall switch on for 2 seconds, off for 2 seconds, repeat four times, then leave it on for five seconds before turning it back off

 Why do security lights stay on?